 Flight tickets.
 We need to know when we’re going, right?
 Do the research.
 The earlier you will buy tickets – the cheaper it will be.
 I look for tickets on skyscanner.com and when I find flights that I’m interested I also go and check some of the companies directly on their websites (I do like to book directly from the company but it’s definitely not necessary).

 Visa.
-Now, going to India you will need to have visa.
-If you’re planning to spend there 30 days or less you can apply for e-visa online here.
-Check on their website for the list of countries and nationalities that are able to apply for it (list is pretty long) before you start filling the forms.
+Now, going to India you will need to have a visa.
+If you’re planning to spend there 30 days or less you can apply for an e-visa online here.
+Check on their website for the list of countries and nationalities that are able to apply for it (the list is pretty long) before you start filling out the forms.
 It costs 25$ (plus bank charges) which have to be paid online.

-NOTE – filling this form for e-visa might be a little bit tricky as once your application has been GRANTED you have 30 days to enter the country.
-That means you can’t apply for it earlier then 30 days till your flight.
-So here you have two options – apply for it and once you got answer buy flight tickets or buy flight tickets, apply online and pray that you get a permission to enter.
-I chosen the second option.
+NOTE – filling this form for an e-visa might be a little bit tricky as once your application has been GRANTED you have 30 days to enter the country.
+That means you can’t apply for it earlier than 30 days before your flight.
+So here you have two options – apply for it and once you got an answer buy flight tickets or buy flight tickets, apply online and pray that you get permission to enter.
+I chose the second option.
 Still feeling so grateful that everything was ok with it.

-To apply for e-visa you need to fill the form with millions of questions about you, about your current situation, reason why you coming, family members and others.
+To apply for an e-visa you need to fill out the form with millions of questions about yourself, your current situation, the reason why you coming, family members and others.

 You must have a picture of your main passport page (with all information about you) and you need to upload your profile picture (not your facebook one), which has to look pretty formal – focused on your face, taken in white background, eyes opened, not too dark.
 Also, have a look and change the size of a picture as it has to be pretty small (I had to resize my pictures ten million times as it was always too big).

-Another tip – be patient – you might have to fill the form a few times because the system tend to crash from time to time (I filled 3 times).
-Also, you might face the problem with paying for visa, online system don’t want to work straight away so you might have to do it again.
+Another tip – be patient – you might have to fill the form a few times because the system tends to crash from time to time (I filled it 3 times).
+Also, you might face a problem with paying for a visa, online system doesn’t want to work straight away so you might have to do it again.